narimanmani/cimet2/README.md

 1. Builds the Cimet project and prepares a `config.json` targeting Spinnaker.
 2. Clones the requested branch (default `main`) of Spinnaker and determines the most recent commit and the latest commit at or before the two-month cut-off.
-3. Runs the delta extraction runner (`mvn -P run-delta exec:java`) between the two commits.
+3. Runs the delta extraction runner (`./mvnw -P run-delta exec:java`) between the two commits.
 4. Uploads the generated `output/Delta.json` artifact so you can inspect the detected changes.

 Supplying a different branch or tag in the workflow dispatch form adjusts both commits before running the delta extraction.